johannesebert/NLP_SouthPark/README.md

 For my models I would like to include unigrams and bigrams so the parameter should be (1,2).
 Unfortunately, this calculation is bringing my machine at home to its limits.
 After several unsuccessful attempts I decide to proceed with the following approach:
 1. Create a subset of the data which can be handled by my machine
 2. Use the subset on my machine to create and test the code for the modeling.
+The modeling coding includes the following steps:
+  - Count vectorizer to create unigrams and bigrams
-The modeling coding includes the following steps: o	Count vectorizer o	Feature engineering to include also the polarity, subjectivity and the length of the line o	Create a train test split to evaluate the models o	Standard scale the features o	Running several models with gridseacrh to identify the best models. o	Saving the results and parameters of the best models in a dataframe
+  - Feature engineering to include also the polarity, subjectivity and the length of the line
+  - Create a train test split to evaluate the models
+  - Standard scale the features
+  - Running several models with gridseacrh to identify the best models.
+  - Saving the results and parameters of the best models in a dataframe
 3. After I am sure that everything is working, I will rent a machine from aws to perform the modeling process on the complete dataset and present the results.